n8ebel/Slides/conferences/chicagoroboto18/tips_from_the_time_machine.md

 ___

 # What Companies Will You Target?
+- Find & focus on your interests
+- Look beyond the "Big 4"
+- Look for opportunities to learn & grow

 ___

 # Are You Qualified?
+- Don't disqualify yourself
+- Requirements are often flexible
+- There are many ways to highlight yourself

 ___

 # How Will You Stand Out?
+- You don't need to do it all
+- Experiences outside of Android are still relevant
+- Highlight your strengths, whatever those are

 ___